 When importing:

-Select WooCommerce Customers if importing store customers.
+Select WooCommerce Customer if importing store customers.

 Select Users if importing other WordPress roles.